MrPotatoezzzz/embedded_ai_projects/report.md

 | mAP@50 | 0.521 | 0.513 |
 | mAP@50–95 | 0.357 | 0.312 |

-While the model does not achieve the highest possible mIoU, it produces **consistent and visually coherent person segmentation masks** across a wide range of scenes.
+While the model does not achieve the highest possible mIoU, it produces **mostly consistent and visually coherent person segmentation masks** across a wide range of scenes.

 **Example outputs**
 - Demo images captured during live testing (input + segmentation mask)